+If you are planning to breastfeed, talk to your doctor.
 Some medicines may not be safe if you want to breastfeed.
 And you may need some of these medicines if the symptoms of MS flare after giving birth.
-Talk to your doctor if you are planning to breastfeed your baby.
 Your doctor can advise you about what options are available that would allow you to breastfeed safely.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.